 In general, if your state practice act does not include any language with regard to a specific procedure or protocol—in this case, telehealth—then you should contact your state licensing board to inquire about its stance.
-With respect to billing Medicare for e-visits, keep in mind that because these services are not technically telehealth, you are able to provide them even if your state practice act is silent on telehealth.
+With respect to billing e-visits, virtual check-ins, and telephone visits, keep in mind that because these services are not technically telehealth, you are able to provide them even if your state practice act is silent on telehealth.

 Will California PT practices be able to administer telehealth services to their patients?

 PT telehealth is authorized by California statutes (Cal.
 BCP 2290.5), and—according to this bulletin from the California Physical Therapy Association—“all health plans and Medi-Cal managed care health plans operating under the Department of Managed Health Care and the Department of Health Care Services shall, effective immediately, reimburse providers at the same rate, whether a service is provided in-person or through telehealth, if the service is the same regardless of the modality of delivery, as determined by the provider’s description of the service on the claim.”

 That said, policies and guidelines are still in a state of flux, so be sure to reach out to Medi-Cal representatives to confirm this information.

 How do I contact my state representatives to advocate for greater expansion of telehealth opportunities for PTs, OTs, and SLPs?